-Shawnee Community College works cooperatively with third-party professional training programs to articulate coursework commensurate with specific training.
-Students who have completed the Police Training Institute will receive 6 credit hours of credit for crime control and criminal behavior.
-Students completing the Department of Corrections Training course will receive 6 hours of credit for criminal behavior and corrections coursework.
+Shawnee Community College works cooperatively with third party professional training programs to articulate coursework commensurate with specific training, including:

+- 1. Students who have completed the Police Training Institute will receive 6 credit hours of credit for crime control and criminal behavior. - 2.
+Students who have completed the Department of Corrections Training course will receive 6 hours of credit for criminal behavior and corrections coursework.